 4. Look for Quality Material and Finish

-While concrete possesses strength, the construction of each pit varies.
-A sturdy precast pit should have a smooth finish, solid edges, and no cracks or weak spots.
-Ask about the mix used in the concrete.
+While the concrete may provide strength, each pit construction may be different.
+A strong precast pit should have a smooth finish, well-defined edges, and shall show no signs of cracks or weaknesses.
+Ask about the concrete mix.
 A higher cement-to-water ratio usually means better strength and longer life.
 Furthermore, see if steel reinforcements are added inside.
 These help stop cracks and improve the pit’s strength under pressure.

 5. Evaluate for Pre-Fitted Features